toddcf/code-snippets/git/git-essentials.md

 ### Status

 `git status` allows you to see which files you've changed, and which you still need to add or commit.

+### pwd

+"Print Working Directory."
+Will tell you where you are.